 - Calculate the percentage of oysters that have died.

 - Bag, label, and place fresh samples on ice.
 Do not freeze.

 - Courier samples to lab within 24 hours of collecting them.

-- Report to Primary Industries and Regions SA (PIRSA) using the contact details below.
+- Report to the Department of Primary Industries and Regions (PIRSA) using the contact details below.

 - Report to your Bay Representative or the South Australian Oyster Growers Association.

-POMS is a notifiable disease and must be immediately reported.
+POMS is a notifiable disease and must be reported immediately.

 Report suspicion of POMS to Fishwatch: 1800 065 522